 STATUE OF DUPLEIX

-To really learn about the historic past of Pondicherry you’ll need to take a stroll to Rock Beach, where you can view the statue of the French Governor General Joseph Francious Marquis Dupleix.
+To really learn about the historical past of Pondicherry you’ll need to take a stroll to Rock Beach, where you can view the statue of the French Governor-General Joseph Francious Marquis Dupleix.
 He governed this area of India throughout the eighteenth century and, due to his excellent leadership, was promoted to Superintendent of French Affairs for the town of Chandernagore.

 He survived several interactions with the British, keeping the East safe during the besiegement in 1748.
 Despite all his hard work he was forced to return to France in 1754 to live out the rest of his days.
 This statue commemorates all of his life’s achievements and his excellent leadership over Pondicherry.

 There are numerous festivals that take place across the year but the one that celebrates all things French is the Mascarade Mask Festival.